2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Experiments

 \section{Experiments}

-We now present an extensive evaluation of our 2D Gaussian Splatting reconstruction method, including appearance and geometry comparison with previous state-of-the-art implicit and explicit approaches.
+We now present evaluations of our 2D Gaussian Splatting reconstruction method, including appearance and geometry comparison with previous state-of-the-art implicit and explicit approaches.
 We then analyze the contribution of the proposed components.